 Letter of credit types

-A letter of credit is an agreement separate from the sales contract or other document having the effect of an agreement on which it is based.
+A letter of credit is an agreement which is separate from the sales contract or other document having the effect of an agreement on which it is based.

 Letter of credit transactions

-PrivatBank performs the following transactions involving documentary letters of credits in the national currency of Ukraine:
+PrivatBank performs the following operations involving international documentary letters of credit:

-- Advising a letter of credit – official notification by the bank as to opening, amending or cancelling a letter of credit, furnished in hard copy or by electronic means of communication.
+- Advising a letter of credit – official notification by the bank as to opening, amending or cancelling a letter of credit opened by a foreign bank for the benefit of the exporting customer

-- Executing a letter of credit – verification of documents under the letter of credit provided by the payee (supplier of goods or services), followed by advising the issuing bank on execution of the letter of credit (i.e., on the need for transferring funds, if the payment is to be effected by the issuing bank), provided the documents comply with the letter of credit conditions (if not, letter of credit execution is not effected or shall be effected subject to the bank obtaining the consent of the applicant as to payment under the documents with discrepancies).
+- Executing a letter of credit – verification of documents under the letter of credit provided by the beneficiary (supplier of goods or services) followed by payment pricessing, provided the documents comply with the letter of credit conditions.
+In the event a letter of credit is not confirmed, payment is pricessed by the issuing bank on demand from the nominated bank.

 In which cases is a letter of credit used?

 In terms of foreign economic activity, companies are faced with a high level of risks having the following peculiarities:

 - Difficulty of correct risk assessment due to territorial remoteness of the counterparty; difficulties associated with obtaining information about the counterparty and analysis of political and macroeconomic situation in its country